HMS-Core/hms-ads-demo-eclipse/README.md

 ## Introduction
 The hms-ads-demo-eclipse project demonstrates how to integrate the HUAWEI Ads SDK into Your App Project in the Eclipse IDE.
 Please refer to [Integrating the HUAWEI Ads SDK into Your App Project in the Eclipse IDE](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/eclipse-integrating-sdk-0000001055373923).
 <br>You also can use HMS Toolkit to quickly integrate the kit and run the demo project, as well as debug the app using a remote device for free.
-For details, please visit[HMS Toolkit](https://developer.huawei.com/consumer/en/doc/development/Tools-Guides/getting-started-0000001077381096).</br>
+For details, please visit [HMS Toolkit](https://developer.huawei.com/consumer/en/doc/development/Tools-Guides/getting-started-0000001077381096).</br>

 ## Question or issues
 If you want to evaluate more about HMS Core,